 - External bodies make changes that lead to a recommendation to close or suspend the programme

-Arrangements for current and prospective students
+Arrangements for current students

-Where the recommendation is to close or suspend the programme and current students will be affected, the views of current students on the proposed arrangements should be sought by the school before submitting the recommendation.
-The school will be expected to provide evidence of consultation.
+Where the recommendation is to close or suspend the programme and current students will be affected, the views of current students (including those whose registration is suspended but have not yet completed the programme) on the proposed arrangements should be sought by the School before submitting the request.

 - Confirmation that the previously stated learning outcomes of the programme will still be achievable by current students, even if the range of module choices is smaller because of staffing reductions

 - Options for current students regarding transferring to another programme within the University or to another institution

 Schools have autonomy over how they invite students to share their views; however, Schools should ensure all affected students are invited to express their views if they wish.
 Consultation might include one of more or the following methods:

 - Running a Teams session